Gingivitis, the earliest form of gum disease, causes red, swollen gums that may bleed when brushing.

 1. Understanding Gingivitis: Not a Death Sentence

-It results from the gums reacting to the constant presence of plaque, the sticky film of bacteria that forms on teeth.
+It happens when the gums become inflamed due to plaque, a sticky film of bacteria that builds up on the tooth surface.

 2. Gingivitis vs. Periodontitis: Knowing the Difference